ErrorFlexXx/OpenGMP/README.md

 After this one can open the .sln project located at src/Client/OpenGMP-Client and compile it.

+## Scripting
+Read more about scripting in the [ServerScripts](https://www.github.com/ErrorFlexXx/OpenGMP/tree/master/ServerScripts) directory.

 ## Known issues

 ### Server (Linux build):